 Slipping & Dodging

 One of the four basic defense strategies of boxing includes slipping, which gets its name from the idea of slipping away from punches generally from the top of the body.
 The same idea can be executed with butoh in varying degrees of intensity or subtlety and with various locations of the body.
 The following exercises are to condition the sporadic and ready movements which take on the form of a scribble, but can later be taken down in tempo.
-Utilize reduction & regeneration by X as needed.
+Utilize reduction & regeneration as needed.

 Exercise 1: Slip Ropes/Threads